Microsoft Intune App Management: Ultimate MEM Tour Part 2

 In this menu you can rename or delete existing app categories but also create new categories.
 You can then assign these to apps when you create them.
 In the Company Portal, the apps are then clearly listed according to the categories.

 With Assignment Filter you can make the assignments more comfortable.
-This feature was first available for configuration profiles and then for apps.
-With the service release 2107 Intune has enabled the assignment filters also for update rings.
+This feature was first available for configuration profiles and later expanded to apps and update rings.

-What are assignment filters and how can you use them I explain in the following blog.
+What are assignment filters and how can you use them I explain in the use assignment filter for the update ring assignment.

-Help and Support is spread all over the MEM portal.
+Help and Support is spread all over the Intune admin center.
 Also here in the Application menu there is this option again.
 Here you have the possibility to get help, to open tickets or to access already opened tickets.

 In the next blog, we’ll take a closer look at Intune’s security features.